 Creatine supplements have proved to be more helpful than harmful for our health.
 But suppose you experience any of the side effects mentioned.
 In that case, you should stop using them and visit your doctor for a thorough analysis.

-Creatine is one of the most widespread sports supplements with benefits that enjoy athletes and individuals who don't work out.
+Creatine is one of the most widespread sports supplements with benefits that athletes and individuals who don't work out could enjoy.
 Its usefulness has now crossed beyond sports — creatine serves as an antioxidant, an anti-aging remedy, and even the fertility booster for males.
+Plus, it may help you perform better at work by boosting your cognitive productivity and improving memory strength.

 However, all creatine supplements may not produce the same effect across individuals.
-It has yet to get FDA approval, so you must be careful and consume it with some caution.
 Just try adding creatine supplements in your life today and notice long-lasting health and well-being improvements.
 And don't forget to stay tuned for more insights on health and productivity!

 - Neuroprotective Effects of Creatine and Cyclocreatine in Animal Models of Huntington's Disease (1998)